ginjo/vue-helpers/README.md

 # VueHelpers

-The vue-helpers gem provides *helper* methods to facilitate writing front-end code in Vuejs for your Ruby backend application...
+The vue-helpers gem provides *helper* methods for writing front-end code with Vuejs in your Ruby backend application...
 All without any back-end Javascript engine.

-Vuejs is a Javascript framework for binding html elements to data structures.
-It's an awesome tool for building responsive front-end applications, and it pairs well with Ruby backend servers.
+Vuejs is a Javascript framework that dynamically binds html elements to data structures.
+It's a powerful tool for building responsive front-end applications, and it pairs well with Ruby.

 A common way to bridge the front-end Vuejs and the back-end Ruby is to use a complicated set of server-side Javascript tools.
 If you're developing an extensive Javascript application that relies on both front-and-back-end Javascript, that might be the best way to go.
 But if you're developing a Ruby application and want to keep your Javascript strictly on the front-end, vue-helpers might be what you're looking for.